Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Large time steps in particle trajectory integration, poorly enforced boundaries, and (optionally) inadequate pressure solver tolerances have long been known to cause density/volume drift in grid-based fluid animation; accordingly, a host of post-compensation strategies have been developed \cite{Ando2012,Sato2018b, Takahashi2019,Kugelstadt2019}.
-However, we believe our work is the first in computer graphics to identify divergent velocity interpolation as another key factor.
-Our Curl-Flow interpolation framework, tailored to plug into popular grid-based cut-cell fluid animation tools, addresses this issue by globally guaranteeing pointwise divergence-free velocities.
-The resulting flows offer better long-term particle distributions and natural motions around obstacles.
-We believe our work opens a previously unexplored dimension in the design of advection schemes for fluid animation; our method's current limitations suggest exciting questions for investigation.
+Large time steps in particle tracing, poorly enforced boundaries, and inadequate pressure solver tolerances are known to cause density/volume drift; many post-compensation strategies have been developed \cite{Ando2012,Sato2018b,Takahashi2019,Kugelstadt2019}.
+Our work is the first in computer graphics to identify divergent velocity interpolation as an additional factor.
+Curl-Flow, tailored to plug into popular grid-based cut-cell fluid simulators, addresses this issue up front by constructing pointwise divergence-free velocity fields that also respect obstacles.
+It offers better long-term particle distributions and natural motions around obstacles and, when used for FLIP particles, yields more dynamic motion and/or reduces the need for post-compensation.
+We believe our work opens a new direction in the design of advection schemes for fluid animation and raises compelling questions for future study.

-We considered only static obstacles.
-It is straightforward to support non-zero boundary fluxes during vector potential reconstruction; however, the Lagrangian nature of obstacle motion raises intriguing questions about collision-safe time integration of trajectories, especially for intermediate substeps of Runge-Kutta.
-A deforming mesh strategy that carries the potential with it is a possible avenue.
-Similarly, we have only discussed grid domains that are either fully open, fully closed, or "wind-tunnel"-like.
-More general boundary conditions would be an obvious extension, including free surface boundaries for liquid animation where our method could improve volume conservation.
+We did not consider moving obstacles, which are a useful element of many practical scenarios.
+Allowing for non-zero boundary fluxes during vector potential reconstruction seems feasible; however, ensuring exactly collision-safe trajectories near Eulerian cut-cell solids (i.e., the aim of the present work) is significantly complicated by the Lagrangian nature of moving obstacles.
+We have also only considered grid domains that are fully open, fully closed, or "wind-tunnel"-like.
+More general boundary conditions are an obvious next step, including free surface boundaries for liquid animation.

-We focused on the effects of incompressible interpolation on passive particle trajectories.
-However, our stronger enforcement of the continuity equation might also offer visual benefits for advection of the velocity field itself and/or grid-based scalar fields like temperature or density.

-A minor drawback of Curl-Noise-based boundary treatment (both Bridson's and our variant) is that, though always incompressible, it yields tangential velocity discontinuities where the distance field is nonsmooth, i.e., near concave corners.
-Our simple velocity-based 3D boundary correction can similarly suffer from discontinuities in such regions.

-We experimented with a few strictly divergence-free 3D boundary correction strategies based on matrix-valued RBFs \cite{McNally2011} and panel methods used in vorticity schemes \cite{Park2005}.
-Although smooth and divergence-free, they require costly global solves and are less precise than our (potentially divergent) 3D velocity ramping-based approach.
-The development of an efficient, artifact- and \emph{divergence-free} ramping-type solution in 3D based on vector potentials would be valuable, but is complicated by discontinuous mesh normals \cite{Bridson2007} and interactions among $\boldsymbol{\psi}$ components.